Flying while Fat – Superfat Tips for International Air Travel

-Updated 4/29/12 – added experience with United (formerly Continental) Boeing 777-200ER Flat Bed
+– 4/29/12 – added experience with United (formerly Continental) Boeing 777-200ER Flat Bed

-Useful Statistics:
+Useful Stats:

 [Quick update: Be sure you check the comments below for additional helpful hints provided by fellow fatties!
-There's some amazing stuff in there! -- Stacy]
+There’s some amazing stuff in there! — Stacy]

-First, Don’t be Mislead: Flying Sucks:
+Flying Sucks:

 There’s no way around that fact.
 It sucks for everyone, not just the fatties.
 Even First Class flying sucks.
 It just sucks a little less and you get a little tiny hot towel that no one actually understands.
 This blog post does not promise to make flying not suck.
 There are no secrets you don’t know that open magical doorways to private airplane compartments with overstuffed couches and big screen TVs replaying episodes of Roseanne.
 But I am hoping that sharing my personal experiences and the resultant tips & hints will help give a realistic portrayal of flying that both acknowledges the whole sucking part while still presenting it as possible, tolerable and, I hope, worth it for the ways in which it opens up myriad possibilities for new life experiences.